 robmcc666@msn.com, erin_schneider@care2.com

-Hilltop's 60 acres, including 25 of restored prairie, overlook the Big Creek valley of northwestern Sauk County.
-Working mostly by hand, we provide 20-week shares of organic produce (mid-May to mid-October) typically using less than 1 quart of fuel on-farm per share.
-Subscribers can expect to receive raspberries, apples, pears and hardy kiwi in addition to a wide variety of vegetables and herbs.
-More seasonal fruits may become available as we expand our orchard to include aronia, currants, plums, and grapes.
-Subscribers may also choose to sign up for our compost return service -- we provide the buckets, you collect your vegetable waste, and we return it to the soil each week.We support re-localizing and redistributing wealth more equitably and therefore accept partial payment in local currency (Madison Hours).
-Subscriber rebates are also available through participating health insurance providers, as well as cost sharing for subscirbers enrolled in MACSAC's Partner Shares program.
-We encourage and invite our subscribers to join us for on farm celebrations and service projects.
-Pickup is Sundays on North Baldwin Street, east isthmus.
+Hilltop's 60 acres, including 25 of restored prairie, overlook the Big Creek valley of NW Sauk County.
+Working mostly by hand, we provide a limited number of organic, 20-week shares (mid-May to mid-October) typically using less than 1 quart of fuel on-farm per share.
+Subscribers can expect to receive raspberries, apples, pears, and hardy kiwi in addition to a wide variety of vegetables and herbs.
+More seasonal fruits may become available as we expand our orchard to include aronia, currants, plums, saskatoons, and grapes.
+Subscribers may also choose to sign up for our seasonal or monthly cut flower shares and our compost return service--we provide the buckets, you collect your vegetable waste, and we return it to the soil each week.
+We support re-localizing and redistributing wealth more equitably and therefore accept partial payment in local currency (Madison Hours).
+Subscriber rebates are also available through participating health insurance providers, as well as cost sharing for subscribers enrolled in MACSAC's Partner Shares program.
+We encourage and invite our subscribers to join us for on farm celebrations, education workshops and service projects.
+Pickup is Sundays on N. Baldwin St., east isthmus.
 Contact Rob McClure or Erin Schneider, for more information or to sign up.
+We look forward to growing for you this season.

-J&M Garden Farm, LLC.
-Shares full for 2009 season!
+J&M Garden Farm, LLC. , MACSAC farm since 2009

 Michelle Root